-- 6.1 If at the expiration of the 20-day answer period (or extended period if granted), the Registrant does not submit an answer, the Complaint proceeds to Default. - In either case, the Provider shall provide Notice of Default via email to the Complainant and Registrant, and via mail and fax to Registrant.
-During the Default period, the Registrant will be prohibited from changing content found on the site to argue that it is now a legitimate use and will also be prohibited from changing the Whois information. - 6.3 All Default cases proceed to Examination for review on the merits of the claim. - 6.4 If after Examination in Default cases, the Examiner rules in favor of Complainant, Registrant shall have the right to seek relief from Default via de novo review by filing a Response at any time up to two years after the date of the Notice of Default.
-If such a Response is filed, and proper notice is provided in accordance with the notice requirements set forth above, the domain name shall again resolve to the original IP address as soon as practical, but shall remain locked as if the Response had been filed in a timely manner before Default.
-The filing of a Response after Default is not an appeal, the case is considered as if responded to in a timely manner. - 6.5 If after Examination in Default case, the Examiner rules in favor of Registrant, the Provider shall notify the Registry Operator to unlock the name and return full control of the domain name registration to the Registrant.
+- 6.1 If at the expiration of the 14-day answer period (or extended period if granted), the Registrant does not submit an answer, the Complaint proceeds to Default. - In either case, the Provider shall provide Notice of Default via email to the Complainant and Registrant, and via mail and fax to Registrant.
+During the Default period, the Registrant will be prohibited from changing content found on the site to argue that it is now a legitimate use and will also be prohibited from changing the Whois information. - 6.3 All Default cases proceed to Examination for review on the merits of the claim. - 6.4 If after Examination in Default cases, the Examiner rules in favor of Complainant, Registrant shall have the right to seek relief from Default via de novo review by filing a Response at any time up to two yearssix months after the date of the Notice of Default.

+The Registrant will also be entitled to request an extension of an additional six months if the extension is requested before the expiration of the initial six-month period. - 6.5 If such a Response is filed, after: (i) the Respondent was in Default (so long as the Response is filed in accordance with 6.4 above); and (ii) proper notice is provided in accordance with the notice requirements set forth above, the domain name shall again resolve to the original IP address as soon as practical, but shall remain locked as if the Response had been filed in a timely manner before Default.
+The filing of a Response after Default is not an appeal; the case is considered as if responded to in a timely manner.

+6.5 If after Examination in Default case, the Examiner rules in favor of Registrant, the Provider shall notify the Registry Operator to unlock the name and return full control of the domain name registration to the Registrant.